 Flying shark with frikin' laser strapped to its head.
-Ok, I didn't come up with the laser/shark idea, or make it flying but I did figure out how to lighten it enough to put them together.
+I didn't design the flying shark but I did figure out how to lighten it enough to add a laser to it.
 Mwuhaha!

 This water resistant MP3 player case was made from an old Sport Walkman.
-I removed the guts and added an earphone plug inside so you can connect to any mp3 player/phone that fits.
-It uses the water resistant headphones that came with the Walkman on the outside.
-It was successfully tested with swims at 3 foot depth (pool) and clips nicely to your bathing suit.
+I removed the guts and added an earphone plug inside so you can connect to any mp3 player that fits.
+It uses the water resistant headphones that came with the Walkman.
 You don't have access to buttons but press play with a long playlist before you go into the water and you won't need them.
-You can also put cash, car keys/clicker and credit cards in there when you're off to the beach.
-Also protects from sand/mud/etc in other harsh climates.
 The iPod shuffle is also modified - it's glued to retractable headphones.
-These minimize cord tangle issues: making it easy to put into the case, reducing cable hazzard when jogging (you can clip it to your collar and retract the cable to less than a foot), etc.
+These minimize cord tangle issues: making it easy to put into the case, and reducing cable hazard when jogging (you can clip it to your collar and retract the cable to less than a foot), etc.